 These procedures do not cover acquisition.
 Financial assistance differs from an acquisition, which refers to instruments used when the principal purpose of the transaction is the acquisition of supplies or services for the direct benefit of the Government.
 The procedures pursuant to this notice do not apply to acquisitions, which are covered by the Federal Acquisition Regulations (FAR).

 II.
 Applicability of Notice—These procedures apply to the evaluation of discretionary financial assistance applications received for programs within the DOE EERE.

 (a) Distinction Between Solicited Applications and Unsolicited Proposals—Solicited applications constitute direct responses by interested organizations or individuals to DOE Funding Opportunity Announcements (FOA) in the form of applications for discretionary financial assistance awards.
 Funding opportunities are announced using the process set forth in 10 CFR 600.8.
 When a proposal is submitted solely on the proposer's initiative, and the idea, method or approach would be ineligible for assistance under a recent, current, or planned solicitation, and if, as determined by DOE, a competitive solicitation would not be appropriate, the proposal is considered an unsolicited proposal.
 Unsolicited proposals are awarded on a non-competitive basis using the criteria set forth in 10 CFR 600.6(c).
-The two types of proposals are treated differently for merit review and the processes are described below.
+The two types of proposals are treated differently for Start Printed Page 17847merit review and the processes are described below.

 (b) Renewals—A renewal award adds one or more budget periods to an existing award's project period.
 Applications for renewal awards may be submitted competitively (against a FOA that provides for renewal applications) or non-competitively.